 Rukia was the character who could be killed off because of the role she’d played.
 It would hurt the audience greatly but it would be one of the most memorable moments of the series and her character would be remembered as the amazing young warrior who gave Ichigo the start he needed on the road to whatever it was he became by the end (seriously, is there anything Ichigo isn’t by the end?).

-You could argue almost every problem people have with Bleach after the third season stems from Rukia still being alive.
+You could argue almost every problem people have with Bleach after the third season stems from Rukia still being alive (or at least we could have avoided most of them if the writer had just been willing to kill off a key player).
 Ichigo isn’t motivated to chase down Aizen until far later in the series.
 There’s no sense of tension or drama and no matter how bleak the situation you know these characters will survive.
 Absolutely.
 Without fail, survive.

 So let’s imagine a reboot.
 Let’s take the incredible concept of Bleach, trim all the fat, and really think about the role the characters were set to play and have the series play out as it really should.
 See that fantastic moment when Ichigo realises his failure and Rukia’s final moments play out?
 See Ichigo actually have an immediate clear goal to progress with after this arc?